 HSPs hone in on details, which can be a very powerful skill in a writer’s toolbox.
 We feel everything intensely–from love, to bliss, heartache, fear and frustration–which creates a memory bank of lush experiences to draw from when we create our characters.
 We are always looking for meaning and pondering the greater themes of life.
 Those reflections can make their way into our work, through symbolism and overarching themes.
 Highly-sensitive writers may wade into the waters of the cosmic, mystical and supernatural without hesitation to bring back important messages from the collective subconscious and beyond.

 Whether you’re spiritually-focused or not, as a sensitive you will have the hunger to live authentically and uncover your life’s purpose.
 Writing can give HSPs a way to channel their intensity, passion and insights while sharing their gifts with the world.

-Writing my debut novel Song of a Firebird—the story of a bullied 90s teen who transforms her wounds into wisdom for the ultimate victory, love—was truly a spiritual experience which helped me uncover my authentic self.
+Writing my debut novel Song of a Sophomore—the story of a bullied 90s teen who transforms her wounds into wisdom for the ultimate victory, love—was truly a spiritual experience which helped me uncover my authentic self.
 Drawing on painful childhood experiences, I was able to relive the past with the power to rewrite it.
 Even if my novel never makes it onto someone’s bookshelf or iPad, it was incredibly therapeutic and healing to create.